-OUR FAVORITE RESTAURANTS WITH MENU OF THE DAY
+OUR FAVORITE RESTAURANTS WITH MENU OF THE DAY IN BARCELONA

 In Spain, there is an interesting tradition in restaurants during weekdays: every restaurant offers a “menú del día” (a “menu of the day”): a set menu consisting of a variety of starters, main dishes and deserts to choose from for a set price.
 Some restaurants also include coffee and drinks, or let you change desert for coffee, or have two starters instead of one starter and one main dish if you didn’t see any main course that you like.
 Menú del día is only available for lunch, though (it’s a la carte for dinner), and mostly on weekdays although some restaurants will have a bit more expensive weekend menu del día available as well.